 Cardano’s Ars Magna

 Thus, Cardano and Ferrari decided to include the solution of the quartic equation in Cardano’s Ars magna (1545; “Great Art”).
 The publication of Ars magna brought Ferrari into a celebrated controversy with Tartaglia over the solution of the cubic equation.
 After six printed challenges and counterchallenges, Ferrari and Tartaglia met in Milan on Aug.
 10, 1548, for a public mathematical contest, of which Ferrari was declared the winner.
 This success brought him immediate fame, and he was deluged with offers for various positions.
 He accepted that from Cardinal Ercole Gonzaga, regent of Mantua, to become supervisor of tax assessments, an appointment that soon made him wealthy.

 Lodovico Ferrari eventually retired young and quite rich.
 He then moved back to his home town of Bologna where he lived with his widowed sister Maddalena to take up a professorship of mathematics at the University of Bologna in 1565.
-Shortly thereafter, he died of white arsenic poisoning, according to a legend – because of his sister.
+Shortly thereafter, he died on 21 September 1576 of white arsenic poisoning, according to a legend – because of his sister.

 References and Further Reading:

 - O’Connor, John J.; Robertson, Edmund F., “Lodovico Ferrari”, MacTutor History of Mathematics archive, University of St Andrews.